How does VPN security work?

 Vulnerabilities can weaken a VPN, but ExpressVPN takes your privacy extremely seriously and takes full measures to ensure the security of our service.
 As a safeguard, ExpressVPN servers do not store users’ connection or traffic logs, plus our proprietary TrustedServer technology ensures all data is wiped from servers with every reboot.

 Meanwhile, using a VPN protects you from hacking methods such as packet sniffing and man-in-the-middle attacks.
 In fact, using a VPN is good practice for every type of connection, but can be particularly useful when browsing unsecured HTTP websites.
-Expats, travelers, and all kinds of on-the-go individuals should use a VPN whenever they're on an untrusted network like free public Wi-Fi.
+Expats, travelers, and all kinds of on-the-go individuals should use a VPN whenever they're on untrusted networks.

 Do VPNs really protect you?